 Coffee Cultivation and Plantations after 1947

-Pooling of coffee produce was the norm in the initial decades of independent India.
-However, the coffee industry gathered pace in the post-liberalisation era (i.e. after 1991), when the government allowed coffee planters to market their own produce, rather than selling to a central pool.
+The pooling of coffee produce was the norm in the first decades of independent India.
+However, the coffee industry gathered pace in the post-liberalization era (i.e., after 1991), when the government allowed coffee planters to market their products, rather than selling to a central pool.

 - Today, India is home to 16 unique coffee varieties.

 - Indian coffee is grown under a canopy of thick natural shade in ecologically sensitive regions of the Western and Eastern Ghats.